rtjohnson0/Ecom-PWA/README.md

 The task was to build a UI for my products page while connecting it to my own MongoDB Atlas Database.
 Only allowing the admin to login and see the products to manipulate them if needed.
+Created a PWA to allow anyone to add this to their home screen on their phone!
 This task was built and launched on Heroku by Reginald Johnson Jr https://authreggie.herokuapp.com/

 # Prerequisites & Installation!